haoylin/04-Space-Shooter-1/README.md

 # 04-Space-Shooter

-This is a space shooter, created in Godot, as a requirement for MSCH-C220 at Indiana University.

-Control the ship with WASD and shoot with the space bar.
+Control the ship with WASD and shoot with the space and there is only one meteror in this game and there are a invisible barry you cannot cross.

-The features are pretty basic (just an example, really), but I hope you enjoy playing it.